krishnanlab/teaching/2021-spring_compbio/course-activities-grading.md

 Describe your previous research, areas of research interest in bioinformatics / computational-biology, type of project that best fits your interests.
 Post this description in a profile that lets your classmates know you.

 #### 2. Project topics | Due: Fri, Jan 29
-Discuss with Arjun (and any other PI) and read recent papers.
 Briefly describe project ideas.
+NOTE: Meet with Arjun during the week of Mar Jan 24 to discuss project ideas, potential mentors, and relevant papers.

 #### 3. Project pre-proposal | Due: Fri, Feb 05
 Prepare a two-page pre-proposal (Page1: text; Page2: figures & references).

 #### 4. Project proposal | Due: Fri, Feb 19
 Write full proposal
-    - Length: 5-pages (incl. figures & ref; sections listed below)
+    - Length: 5-pages (including figures & references; sections listed below); 1-inch margins; 1.15 line spacing; Arial, Times New Roman, or Helvetica font; 11pt font size for all text including figure/table titles/legends.
     - Sections:
         - *Background, goals, & significance* (what is the problem you are hoping to address; what is the current approach & its limitations; what will you do & why is it likely to succeed; if successful, what is the broader impact)
         - *Datasets* (what datasets will you use; where are they from; what exactly do they contain; how are they formatted)